marcuswestin/WebViewProxy/README.md

 Respond with the given data and mime type (the mime type gets sent as the HTTP header `Content-Type`).

+If mimeType is nil, WebWiewProxy attempts to infer it from the request URL path extension.

 Examples

 	NSString* greeting = @"Hi!";